Scholarships and Grants

 Entering freshman students must take the ACT test no later than the December testing date of their senior year to be eligible for scholarship consideration.

 The Regents of the University of Nebraska have provided funds for the Regents’ Scholarships, offered to entering graduates of Nebraska high schools with high academic potential.
 These scholarships provide for the payment of resident tuition for the freshman year, and are renewable each year upon maintenance of a cumulative GPA of 3.25 or higher.
 The award is renewable for up to five total years, or until 135 credit hours or a bachelor’s degree is earned.
-Visit the financial aid Web site at www.ses.unomaha.edu/finaid to learn more about the current eligibility criteria.
+Visit the Financial Support and Scholarships website at www.unomaha.edu/admissions/financial-support-and-scholarships/ to learn more about the current eligibility criteria.

 Funds for the Distinguished Scholarships are provided by the Scottish Rite Foundation of Omaha, UNO Alumni Association, Isaacson Trust, Helen Hansen estate, and the Board of Regents of the University of Nebraska.

 The Chancellor’s Scholarship ($2,200/academic year) is awarded to seniors graduating from Nebraska high schools.
 The scholarship is renewable for 3 additional years if the student maintains full-time enrollment and a minimum cumulative GPA of 3.0 or higher.
-This award cannot be stacked with other scholarships that together would equal or exceed tuition and fees.
-Visit the financial aid Web site at www.ses.unomaha.edu/finaid to learn more about the current eligibility criteria.
+Visit the Financial Support and Scholarships website at www.unomaha.edu/admissions/financial-support-and-scholarships/ to learn more about the current eligibility criteria.

-The Dean’s Scholarship ($1,000/academic year) is awarded to residents of Nebraska that are graduating seniors of Nebraska high schools.
+The Dean’s Scholarship ($1,000/academic year) is awarded to residents of Nebraska who are graduating seniors of Nebraska high schools.
 The scholarship is renewable for three additional years if the student maintains full-time enrollment and a minimum cumulative GPA of 3.0 or higher.
-Visit the financial aid website at www.ses.unomaha.edu/finaid to learn more about the current eligibility criteria.
+Visit the Financial Support and Scholarships website at www.unomaha.edu/admissions/financial-support-and-scholarships/ to learn more about the current eligibility criteria.

 UNO Alumni Association Scholarship

-The UNO Alumni Association awards four $2,500/year scholarships to graduating high school seniors that have demonstrated leadership and involvement during high school.
-The scholarship may be renewed for up to four years total.
-To be considered, applicants must complete the on-line application (www.ses.unomaha.edu/finaid) including the essay question and meet the following criteria:
+The UNO Alumni Association awards four $2,500 per year scholarships to graduating high school seniors who have demonstrated leadership and involvement during high school.
+The scholarship may be renewed for up to four years total if a cumulative GPA of 3.0 is maintained.
+Visit the Financial Support and Scholarships website at www.unomaha.edu/admissions/financial-support-and-scholarships/ to learn more about the application process.
+To be considered, applicants must meet the following criteria:

 Nebraska Legacy Scholarship